 Packing for the High Sierra Trail was one of the harder parts about the entire trip.
-It’s a careful balancing act of not carrying more weight than you have to for a week, but also not being in the middle of nowhere and not have something you need or want.
-Unfortunately I found that whether I’m heading out for one night or for one week, apparently I pack pretty much the same crap anyway (except food)…
+It was a careful balancing act of not carrying more weight than I had to for a week, but also not being in the middle of nowhere and not have something I needed or wanted.

 Pack(s) (6.2 lbs)